proophsoftware/event-machine/docs/tutorial/part_IV.md

 ```

-For query names we simply use the names of the "things" that we want to query.
-This is similar to defining a REST API
-like `GET /api/building`.
-However, projections can create a lot of different view representations of the application state
-not only the entity/aggregate based views shown here.
-Later in the tutorial we'll see that in action.
+Queries are named like the "things" they return.
+This results in a clean and easy to use GraphQL schema.

-It is important to note that we define the return type of the query by linking the registered aggregate type using `JsonSchema::typeRef()`.
+Please note that the return type is a reference: `JsonSchema::typeRef()`.
 In GraphQL this resolves to the type defined in `src/Api/Type`.

 Last but not least the query needs to be handled by a so called finder (prooph term).
 If you've worked with GraphQL
 before a finder is similar to a resolver.
 Query resolving works like this:

 When the query is send to the GraphQL endpoint it is parsed by the integrated GraphQL server and translated into a
 query message that is passed on to prooph's query bus.
-The prooph query message is validated against the schema
+The query message is validated against the schema
 defined during query registration `$eventMachine->registerQuery(self::BUILDING, JsonSchema::object(...))`.

 Our first query has a required argument `buildingId` which should be a valid `Uuid`.
-The GraphQL type is a `string`
+The GraphQL type is a `string`.
-so an invalid uuid will pass the GraphQL server but fail before the query message is passed to the query bus.
+An invalid uuid will pass the GraphQL server but fail when the query is parsed into a Event Machine message.
-It's a two step validation process but you don't need to worry about that because this is all handled by Event Machine internally.
+It's a two step validation process handled internally by Event Machine.

 Long story, short.
 We need a finder like described in the [prooph docs](https://github.com/prooph/service-bus/blob/master/docs/message_bus.md#invoke-handler):